Sippenhaft: Nazi Germany

+1943–45: for desertion and treason

 Examples of Sippenhaft being used as a threat exist within the Wehrmacht from around 1943.
 Soldiers accused of having "blood impurities" or soldiers conscripted from outside of Germany also began to have their families threatened and punished with Sippenhaft.
 An example is the case of Panzergrenadier Wenzeslaus Leiss, who was accused of desertion on the Eastern Front in December 1942.
 After the Düsseldorf Gestapo discovered supposed Polish links in the Leiss family, in February 1943 his wife, two-year-old daughter, two brothers, sister and brother-in-law were arrested and executed at Sachsenhausen concentration camp.
 By 1944, several general and individual directives were ordered within divisions and corps, threatening troops with consequences against their families.